KriaNexus/AMD-Kria-Robotics-AI-Competition-Resources/KR260-Ubuntu-22-04LTS-default-Boot-Log-&-Bootdelay/ReadMe.md

-## The main delay is created in following section ->
+## The main delay is created in following section:
 ```
 [   15.597355] systemd-journald[589]: Received client request to flush runtime journal.
 [   15.614682] alua: device handler registered